 Spain is an affordable country, although the housing prices are going up, especially on a property for sale, it is still affordable to rent a house in Spain, depending on the area you choose to live.
 Please be aware that most tourist areas have 2 seasons and therefore have different prices, in high season you pay a lot more for an apartment than in low season and when you rent per year they will make you an average rent of those 2 periods.

-It is more affordable when you rent a place away from city centers or tourist places.
+It is more affordable when you rent a place away from the city centers or tourist places.

 Spain is a country that (outside the tourist areas) offers a lot of free food when you buy a drink.
-I remember having a stopover from a day trip to a small village in the north, getting a whole plate of gambas for free with a beer that only cost me 1,50 euros.
-More price indications: You can have lunch in Granada for example around 10 euros if you order the plato del dia or menu del dia (day menu).
+I remember having a stopover from a day trip in a small village in the north, getting a whole plate of gambas for free with a beer that only cost me 1,50 euro.
+More price indications: You can have lunch in Granada for example around 10 euros if you order the ‘plato del dia’ or menu del dia (day menu).
 Check out Numbeo.com for accurate prices in the area you choose to live in.